springfall2008/batpred/docs/car-charging.md

 **HA Charging Slot Automation**

-In Home Assistant (Settings / Automation & Scenes), create an automation to monitor the Predbat car charging slot sensor and turn the charger on and off according to the Predbat plan:
+In Home Assistant (Settings / Automation & Scenes), create an automation to monitor the Predbat car charging slot sensor and turn the charger on and off according to the Predbat plan
+(the numeric entity id's below would need replacing with the appropriate sensor name for your car charger):

 ```yaml
 alias: Car Charging Slot